-La Belle Aire Elementary is located on a 6.28 acre lot and includes 4 buildings.
-All classes take place in Main Building, 200 Building, 300 Building.
-In addition to traditional classes, our campus is also used for other events and gatherings such as Athletic fields are used for sports.
+La Belle Aire Elementary School is located on a 7.2 acre lot and includes 4 buildings.
+All classes take place in 2nd-5th grade classes in the Main Building, Kindergarten and 1st Grade classes in the 200 Building, Pre-Kindergarten and SPED Classes in the 300 Building.
+In addition to traditional classes, our campus is also used for other events and gatherings such as Athletic fields are used for sports and polling location.
 This school EOP shall be applicable to all buildings and all events that occur on campus, regardless of the time or day of the week, if an incident or emergency occurs.
+This Emergency Operations Plan (EOP) addresses La Belle Aire Elementary planned response to extraordinary emergency situations associated with all hazards including natural disasters, technological emergencies and biological incidents.
+EOP shall be applicable to all buildings and all events that occur on campus, regardless of the time or day of the week, if an incident or emergency soft the time or day of the week, if an incident or campus, regardless of the time or day of the week of the tax occur on campus, regardless of the time or day of the week, if an incident or emergency occurs.